Configuring IGRP

 • 0 seconds for holddown

-• As part of this configuration disable the holddown timers completely.
+• 60 seconds for flushing the route from the table - As part of this configuration disable the holddown timers completely.
 This is done so that after the route for a given network has been removed, a new route for that destination network will be accepted immediately.
 Finally, reduce the IGRP maximum hop count to a number appropriate to the ITA network.

 Dion1(config)#router igrp 24